eferrea/BCI-Master/README.md

 2. select the units used for decoding.
 The intensity of the color represents the tuning strength.
 Click to select one unit and update with the Update Regression button.
 3. After collecting enough samples (samples are shown on the right table) press the Switch BCI button to start the decoder.
 In this condition, movements are guided by neurons and should follow the mouse pointer in the simulation mode (this depends also on the quality of the calibration that is depending on number of units and number of samples).

-Extended explanation of the additional functionalities is provided in the next paragraph.
+Extended explanation of all functionalities is provided in the next paragraph.

 ![layoutBCI](https://user-images.githubusercontent.com/40661882/145232704-86035c3a-d15d-4000-82b9-643736b52dd1.jpg)